Hundreds attend protest alongside Justice for Chris Kaba campaign

 A group of people displayed a banner which says: “We are all victims of state negligence our voices may be silent but our loved ones carry on our quest for justice”.

-The family and friends of Mr Kaba, who was fatally shot by police marksman Martyn Blake – who was cleared of murder on Monday, are expected to attend the march.
+The family and friends of Mr Kaba, who was fatally shot by police marksman Martyn Blake – who was cleared of murder on Monday, attended the march.

 More activists were seen holding signs reading “no more deaths in custody” and “No justice.
 No peace”.